EdgeTX/edgetx-user-manual/bw-radios/model-select/inputs-mixes-and-outputs/inputs.md

 * **Insert before** - Inserts a new input line before the selected input.
 * **Insert after**- Inserts a new input line after the selected input.
 * **Copy** - copies the selected input line.
 * **Move** - selects the input line to be moved.
-The input is moved using one of the paste commands after a new line is selected (i.e. cut & paste).&#x20;
+The input is moved using one of the paste commands after a new line is selected (i.e. cut & paste).
 * **Delete** - deletes the selected input line.
 * **Paste before** - pastes the copied or moved input line before the selected input line.
 * **Paste after** - pastes the copied or moved input line before the selected input line.